Created by Meghan Wax on Fri, 10/11/2024 - 13:42

 Lewis, C. S..
 The Lion, the Witch and the Wardrobe.
 Scholastic Inc., 1950.

 "Lewis in 1947," scanned by Arthur Strong, 1947, Wikipedia.
 C. S. Lewis, born Clive Staples Lewis (1898-1963), was a theologian in addition to a writer and scholar.
 Born in Belfast, Lewis grew up reading and writing stories about anthropomorphic animals.
 He was especially fascinated by Beatrix Potter's tales of the adventures of various woodland creatures.
 Lewis was raised as a Christian but abandoned religion and became an atheist in his teenage years, instead taking interest in Norse Mythology.
 It wasn't until after Lewis studied at Oxford, joined the Officer Training Corps, fought in France, and returned to Oxford to teach that Christianity became an important part of his life again.
-At Oxford, Lewis taught alongside fantasy author and scholar J. R. R. Tolkein, who was a Roman Catholic, and a circle of other Christian scholars who convinced him of God's existence by relating Biblical stories to the myths of pagan gods Lewis was so enchanted by.
+At Oxford, Lewis taught alongside fantasy author and scholar J. R. R. Tolkein, who was a Roman Catholic; Tolkein and a circle of other Christian scholars convinced him of God's existence by relating Biblical stories to the myths of pagan gods that so enchanted Lewis.
 Soon, Christianity started to appear in Lewis's writing in both direct and indirect ways.
-Lewis's first book after his readoption of religion, "The Pilgrim's Regress," followed a similar story arc as John Bunyan's "The Pilgrim's Progress" and detailed Lewis's transition from atheism to Christianity.
+Lewis's first book after his readoption of religion, The Pilgrim's Regress, followed a similar story arc as John Bunyan's The Pilgrim's Progress and detailed Lewis's transition from atheism to Christianity.
 In less obvious ways, Christian ideas weaved their way into Lewis's The Chronicles of Narnia series, beginning with The Lion, the Witch and the Wardrobe.

 Photographs of the Narnia Door and Lamppost at Oxford, courtesy of Dr. Catherine J. Golden, 2023.
-C. S. Lewis and J. R. R. Tolkein both lectured at Oxford University, with C. S. Lewis teaching English Literature at Magdalen College.
+Lewis and Tolkein both lectured at Oxford University with Lewis teaching English Literature at Magdalen College.
 Although the two scholars had very different personalities, they bonded quickly over their love of magic and myths.
-Even though the genre of fantasy was looked down upon in academia, Lewis and Tolkein didn't shy away from writing what they loved, and the atmosphere at Oxford greatly influenced C. S. Lewis's conception of The Lion, the Witch and the Wardrobe.
+Even though the genre of fantasy was looked down upon in academia, Lewis and Tolkein didn't shy away from writing what they loved, and the atmosphere at Oxford greatly influenced Lewis's conception of The Lion, the Witch and the Wardrobe.
 These photographs of the Narnia door and lamppost at Oxford demonstrate how Lewis's surroundings found themselves chronicled in his fantastical stories.
 The Narnia door is decorated with an intricate engraving that greatly resembles Aslan, the lion, and embellishments of faun-like creatures that look like Mr. Tumnus.
 Additionally, nearby the door stands a lamppost that likely inspired Lewis's creation of the lamppost in Narnia where Lucy Pevensie first meets Mr. Tumnus.
-However, not only did Lewis's whimsical environment impact his writing of The Lion, the Witch and the Wardrobe but so also did his relationship with .
-Tolkein.
+However, not only did Lewis's whimsical environment impact his writing of The Lion, the Witch and the Wardrobe but so also did his relationship with Tolkein.
 The two authors shared their work with one another and critiqued each other's writing, which eventually led to the formation of the Inklings in the 1930s.
 The Inklings were a group of writers from various professions who shared a fondness of fantasy and Christianity.
 They met twice a week to share what they were working on, holding the writers responsible for finishing their stories.
 The Inklings were very encouraging of one another's work, and Tolkein confessed he didn't know if he would have finished writing The Lord of the Rings without Lewis's support.
 Not only did Lewis and Tolkein impact one another's writing, but they also majorly influenced the work of their students.
 One of their students in particular, Diana Wynne Jones, was an accomplished fantasy author for children and adults who studied under both Lewis and Tolkein at Oxford.
 She recalled Lewis's lectures being insightful and full of life and Tolkein's being purposely drab, monotone, and impossible to hear since he was trying to weed out students, so he'd have more time to work on The Lord of the Rings.
-Diana Wynne Jones, however, refused to be discouraged and remained in Tolkein's class with only one other student.
+Jones, however, refused to be discouraged and remained in Tolkein's class with only one other student.
 Jones learned important lessons from Lewis and Tolkein, including how to write for children and how to create a mutating plot, which significantly impacted her writing.
 Lewis and Tolkein's stories and lectures forever altered the fantasy and children's book genres as evidenced by the magical works of their many students and readers.

 Ditchfield Lazo, Christin.
 “Biblical Truths in C.S.
 Lewis’s The Chronicles of Narnia.”
 C.S.
 Lewis Institute, 2023, www.cslewisinstitute.org/resources/biblical-truths-in-cs-lewis-the-chron....

 The Chronicles of Narnia Movie Posters from The Lion, the Witch, and the Wardrobe (2005), Prince Caspian (2008), and The Voyage of the Dawn Treader (2010), Narniaweb.
 The adventures of the Pevensie children and other residents of Narnia aren't confined to just one book.
 After the huge success of The Lion, the Witch and the Wardobe's publication, Lewis published six more books in The Chronicles of Narnia series over the next six years, including a prequel entitled The Magician's Nephew.
-Young readers have the opportunity to explore exciting new parts of Narnia in every book and accompany both newly introduced and beloved characters on magical quests, expeditions, and trials.
+Young readers have the opportunity to explore exciting new parts of Narnia in every book and accompany both newly introduced and beloved characters on magical quests and trials.
 In 2005, the film adaptation of The Lion, the Witch, and the Wardrobe directed by Andrew Adamson was released, followed by Prince Caspian in 2008, and The Voyage of the Dawn Treader directed by Michael Apted in 2010.
 These three high grossing films brought Lewis's words to life with screenplays paying homage to his original works and incredible special effects, costuming, and acting, realistically expanding Lewis's stories beyond the page.
-The Lion, the Witch, and the Wardrobe has additionally been adapted into a musical with a script by Jules Tasca, and music by Thomas Tierney, and lyrics by Ted Drachman; excitingly, director Greta Gerwig has recently made a deal with Netflix to write and direct at least two movies based on Lewis's Narnia stories.
-While over seventy years have passed since the publication of The Lion, the Witch, and the Wardrobe, Lewis's work is certainly not being forgotten and Netflix prepares to introduce a whole new generation of readers and imaginers to the magical world of Narnia.
+The Lion, the Witch, and the Wardrobe has additionally been adapted into a musical with a script by Jules Tasca, music by Thomas Tierney, and lyrics by Ted Drachman; excitingly, director Greta Gerwig has recently made a deal with Netflix to write and direct at least two movies based on Lewis's Narnia stories.
+While over seventy years have passed since the publication of The Lion, the Witch, and the Wardrobe, Lewis's work is certainly not being forgotten, and Netflix prepares to introduce a whole new generation of readers and imaginers to the magical world of Narnia.

 Copyright: